nunezkendall/personal-git/answers.md

         [https://github.com/knunez/hiring-engineers.git](https://github.com/knunez/hiring-engineers.git)

--   Within the same directory in which you cloned the repository run the following command: 'vagrant up' This will trigger vagrant to provision an ubuntu 14.04
+-   Within the same directory in which you cloned the repository run the following command: `vagrant up` This will trigger vagrant to provision an ubuntu 14.04

--   Upon first run bootstrap.sh will require several parameters:
+-   Upon first run `bootstrap.sh` will require several parameters:
 ```bash
     -   your\_api\_key=''